natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

 The template assumes a maximum of four ports in line.
 If there are more ports, add the corresponding lines to template.

-Another variant of "sh etherchannel summary" output (output/sh_etherchannel_summary2.txt file):
+Another version of "sh etherchannel summary" output (output/sh_etherchannel_summary2.txt file):

 ::